CoR-GS: Sparse-View 3D Gaussian Splatting via Co-Regularization: Experiments

 We ablate the effectiveness of suppressing the point disagreement and rendering disagreement.
 The quantitative results are reported in \cref{tab:ablation}.
 The results indicate that suppressing each disagreement is individually beneficial for sparse-view 3DGS, and the combination of both achieves the best performance.
 We further provide the qualitative visualizations in \cref{fig:ablation} to better illustrate their effects.

-\textbf{Co-pruning.} Co-pruning improves the reconstruction of the scene's geometric structure, reflected in more reasonable depth rendering and more compact Gaussians.
+\textbf{\textit{Co-pruning.}} Co-pruning improves the geometric structure, reflected in more reasonable depth rendering and more compact Gaussians.
 However, its drawback is that the rendered depth lacks smoothness, especially evident in the floor part of the horns scene.
-This is because co-pruning mainly operates on the non-matching Gaussians that are far from reconstructed scenes while lacking sufficient constraints on the matching Gaussians that are located in reasonable positions.
+This is because co-pruning mainly operates on non-matching Gaussians that are far from reconstructed scenes while lacking sufficient constraints on matching Gaussians that are located in reasonable positions.

-\textbf{Pseudo-view Co-regularization.} Solely with pseudo-view co-regularization is effective in constraining Gaussians to obtain reasonable depth maps due to inaccurately located Gaussians can be identified through rendering disagreement.
+\textbf{\textit{Pseudo-view Co-regularization.}} Solely with pseudo-view co-regularization is effective in constraining Gaussians to obtain reasonable depth maps due to inaccurately located Gaussians can be identified through rendering disagreement.
 However, due to the lack of direct constraints on Gaussians, the representations are not compact enough, leading to some geometric errors that cannot be effectively corrected, especially evident in the fern scene.
 The full set of CoR-GS compresses two kinds of disagreement, reconstructing more accurate scene geometry and compact representations.